JakeKurtz/CPSC-481/README.md

 ## Usage

-To run the program, select "Start" in the toolbar.
+To run the program, select "Start" in the Visual Studio toolbar.

 No necessary data input is required for the application to work.
 The main navigation consists of:
 - Food menu